 The Speedskins can only be used with Dynafit skis.
-Sure, one could make pretty dramatic modifications to other skis to install a notch in the tip, but this is extremely unlikely and unnecessary.
+Sure, one could make pretty dramatic modifications to other skis to install a notch in the tip, but this is unlikely and unnecessary.
 The Speedskin scores low but not the bottom of the range in this category because Dynafit offers several ski models with accompanying Speedskin options.
 Note that you can get the same major performance attributes, and perhaps the exact same fabric and glue, with the Editors' Choice Pomoca Climb Pro S Glide.

 The Speedskins are among the most expensive we tested and limited to just one brand of ski.